Lithium iron phosphate battery: Cost

 A 2020 report published by the Department of Energy compared the costs of large scale energy storage systems built with LFP vs NMC.
 It found that the cost per kWh of LFP batteries was about 6% less than NMC, and it projected that the LFP cells would last about 67% longer (more cycles).
-Because of differences between the cell's characteristics, the cost of some other components of the storage system would be somewhat higher for LFP, but in balance it still remains less costly per kWh than NMC.
+Because of differences between the cell's characteristics, the cost of some other components of the storage system would be somewhat higher for LFP, but on balance it still remains less costly per kWh than NMC.

+In 2020, the lowest reported LFP cell prices were $80/kWh (12.5 Wh/$) with an average price of $137/kWh, while in 2023 the average price had dropped to $100/kWh.

+By early 2024, VDA-sized LFP cells were available for less than RMB 0.5/Wh ($/kWh), while Chinese automaker Leapmotor stated it buys LFP cells at RMB 0.4/Wh ($/kWh) and believe they could drop to RMB 0.32/Wh ($/kWh).
+By mid 2024, assembled LFP batteries were available to consumers in the US for around $115/kWh.

-Better ageing and cycle-life characteristics
+Better aging and cycle-life characteristics

 LFP chemistry offers a considerably longer cycle life than other lithium-ion chemistries.
 Under most conditions it supports more than 3,000 cycles, and under optimal conditions it supports more than 10,000 cycles.
 NMC batteries support about 1,000 to 2,300 cycles, depending on conditions.